At Hallmark, sustainable business practices are both a longtime tradition and a promise for the future.

 - Excess food from employee cafeterias is donated to food banks, and food waste from Kansas City area dining facilities is composted by a local company that turns it into high-quality soil additive used in our rain garden and the Crown Garden at neighboring Ronald McDonald House.

-- We host an annual “e-waste day” to dispose of employees’ discarded electronics, provide collection points for toner cartridges and eyeglasses, and work with local Ripple Glass to collect and dispose of glass bottles that become the raw material for insulation.
+- We host an annual “e-waste day” to dispose of employees’ discarded electronics, provide collection points for toner cartridges and batteries, and work with local Ripple Glass to collect and dispose of glass bottles that become the raw material for insulation.

 - Since 1996, we've replaced 220,000 T12 lamps with more efficient T8 lamps, saving 22 million kilowatt hours of electricity.